andreafuturi/PageFlick/README.md

 # Lightweight Router

-A lightweight client-side router with intelligent prefetching capabilities for modern web applications.
+A minimal lightweight client-side router with intelligent prefetching capabilities for faster websites.

 ## Features